mevans72/Code-Fellows-201-Final-Project/README.md

 ---Next Steps:---
-HTML skeleton for all pages first!
-User stories:
+More user stories:
 	- As a developer…
 	- As a auditor…
-	- As a organization..
+	- As a organization / client…

----Rules of engagment:---
+---Rules of engagement:---
-Assets folder contains (/assets/):
+Assets folder contains :
-	- Images
+	- Images (/assets/)
-	- Fonts
+	- Fonts (IntelClear)
+	- Naming schemes:
+			- HTML = kabob-case
+			- JS = camelCase